domhnallohanlon/cnotes/C11_strings.md

 # Strings

 In other lanugages, such as Java, there are dedicated *String* data types, but in C the convention is to use an array of chars, which does essentially the exact same thing.
 A C string is any array of chars followed by the null character, `\0`.
 The null character is also known as the string terminator (see figure 1).
-This section outlines a number of different ways that strings can be created in C, as well as looking at how to manipulate stings with functions from the `strings.h` library.
+This section outlines a number of different ways that strings can be created in C, as well as looking at how to manipulate stings with functions from the `string.h` library.
 ![I'll be back](images/terminator.jpg "A different kind of Terminator")

 ## Array of Chars